adhiluphanna/deliciousrecipeh/content/post/729-how-to-make-favorite-minced-lamb-pie.md

 recipeinstructions:
 - "Chop bacon into strips and fry with the mince until cooked.
 Drain excess fat."
 - "Chop onion and carrots and add to pan, mix with meat and cook for 5 minutes.
 Season with salt."
-- "Add tomato purée &amp; thyme and mix.
+- "Add tomato purée & thyme and mix.
 Add tomatoes and stock.
 Mix.
 Bring to a boil and then reduce heat to a simmer"
 - "Heat oven to 200c and prepare pie dish with a thin layer of oil and sprinkle of plain flour."
 - "Roll out pastry, cut to large circle and line the bottom of the dish and up the sides.
 Trim excess away.
 Prick the base a few times with a fork.
 Place in hot oven for 20 minutes."
 - "By now the filling should have reduced to a thick sauce.
 If not turn up the heat for a few more minutes"